 • Interactive lectures with scanning demonstration on live models

-• Hands on practice sessions (live models, cadavers and spine phantoms)
+• Hands on practice sessions (live models, spine phantoms)

 • Each presentation will include 25% of the time devoted to questions and answers.